FLWL/aoc-auto-game/README.md

 autogame.call('SetPlayerComputer', 1, "Barbarian")    # put the Barbarian AI into player slot 1
 autogame.call('SetPlayerComputer', 2, "AT_Empire")    # and AT_Empire into slot 2

-autogame.call('StartGame')                            # start the match
+autogame.call('SetRunFullSpeed', True)                # run the game logic as fast as possible (experimental) autogame.call('StartGame')                            # start the match

 while autogame.call('GetGameInProgress'):             # wait until the game has finished